Blosc/c-blosc2/plugins/README.md

 In the `plugins/` directory there can be found different examples of codecs and filters available as plugins that can be used in the compression process, and that can be used as an example on how to implement plugins that can make into C-Blosc2.
-Some of these examples are `ndlz`, `ndcell` or `ndmean`.
+Some of these are `ndlz`, `ndcell`, `ndmean` or `bytedelta`.

 Thanks
 ------

-We would like to express our gratitude to the NumFOCUS Foundation so as to provide the funds to implement this functionality.
+We would like to express our gratitude to the NumFOCUS Foundation for providing the funds to implement this functionality.